Introduction

 let (player, grid_pos, move_action) = player.into_inner();

-let path = grid.pathfind(grid_pos.0, move_action.0, blocking, true);
+let path = grid.pathfind(grid_pos.0, move_action.0, blocking, false);

 // Setting use_partial to true will allow the pathfinding to return a partial path if a complete path isn't found.